Victory Capital Management Inc. Sells 3,635 Shares of Yext, Inc. (NYSE:YEXT)

-Victory Capital Management Inc. trimmed its position in shares of Yext, Inc. (NYSE:YEXT) by 4.4% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 78,455 shares of the company’s stock after selling 3,635 shares during the period.
-Victory Capital Management Inc. owned approximately 0.06% of Yext worth $1,121,000 as of its most recent SEC filing.
+Victory Capital Management Inc. reduced its stake in shares of Yext, Inc. (NYSE:YEXT) by 4.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 78,455 shares of the company’s stock after selling 3,635 shares during the quarter.
+Victory Capital Management Inc. owned about 0.06% of Yext worth $1,121,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-Quantbot Technologies LP acquired a new position in shares of Yext during the first quarter valued at about $51,000.
-Russell Investments Group Ltd. acquired a new position in shares of Yext during the first quarter valued at about $112,000.
-Paloma Partners Management Co acquired a new position in shares of Yext during the first quarter valued at about $160,000.
-Franklin Resources Inc. acquired a new position in shares of Yext during the first quarter valued at about $174,000.
-Finally, XTX Topco Ltd acquired a new position in Yext in the first quarter worth about $186,000.
-58.67% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in YEXT.
+State of New Jersey Common Pension Fund D grew its stake in shares of Yext by 8.6% during the first quarter.
+State of New Jersey Common Pension Fund D now owns 129,898 shares of the company’s stock valued at $1,881,000 after purchasing an additional 10,281 shares during the last quarter.
+Baillie Gifford & Co. grew its stake in shares of Yext by 6.7% during the first quarter.
+Baillie Gifford & Co. now owns 12,315,956 shares of the company’s stock valued at $178,335,000 after purchasing an additional 775,832 shares during the last quarter.
+Swiss National Bank grew its stake in shares of Yext by 2.6% during the first quarter.
+Swiss National Bank now owns 191,300 shares of the company’s stock valued at $2,770,000 after purchasing an additional 4,900 shares during the last quarter.
+American International Group Inc. grew its stake in shares of Yext by 2.5% during the first quarter.
+American International Group Inc. now owns 61,346 shares of the company’s stock valued at $888,000 after purchasing an additional 1,490 shares during the last quarter.
+Finally, BlackRock Inc. grew its stake in shares of Yext by 3.7% during the first quarter.
+BlackRock Inc. now owns 9,462,195 shares of the company’s stock valued at $137,012,000 after purchasing an additional 341,623 shares during the last quarter.
+58.67% of the stock is currently owned by institutional investors and hedge funds.

+In related news, CAO Darryl Bond sold 22,864 shares of the firm’s stock in a transaction on Tuesday, September 7th.
+The shares were sold at an average price of $12.79, for a total transaction of $292,430.56.
+Following the sale, the chief accounting officer now directly owns 18,231 shares in the company, valued at $233,174.49.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CEO Howard Lerman sold 9,236 shares of the firm’s stock in a transaction on Monday, June 21st.
+The stock was sold at an average price of $13.79, for a total transaction of $127,364.44.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders sold 80,737 shares of company stock worth $1,121,150.
+Company insiders own 12.40% of the company’s stock.

 Yext, Inc is an emerging growth company engages in software development.
 It offers a cloud-based digital knowledge platform, which allows businesses manage their digital knowledge in the cloud such as financial information, resources and performance of these resources on a consolidated basis and sync it to other application such as Apple Maps, Bing, Cortana, Facebook, Google, Google Maps, Instagram, Siri and Yelp.